klainfo/klainfo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: # Interested in Software Engineering, Cyber Security, Responsible AI, Explainable AI   # Contacts.
-Moto.
-Etc.
+subtitle: Expert in Software Engineering, Cyber Security, LLMOps, and Responsible AI

 profile:
   align: right